blueburrito24/obsidiannotes/Wishlist.md

 	*These two are general spending budgets.
 They can be for anything from [[Wishlist]] or Game Wishlist or [[Comics Wishlist.base]]*
 	See Wishlist Archives for stuff I've already bought.
+- [ ] From selling my revo 1.0 for 70, then shf toei for 140, total 210

+	**mess toys superior spider-man 34.29
+	mess toys scarlet spider 31.29
+	ct toys revoltech spider-man 22.69
+	fahrul headsculpts**
+	(v71, v55 x2, also webs) with expedited shipping **79.84
+	ct toys agent venom 24.19**
+	This is **192.30** total.

 ## General Wishlist